We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This comfy pillow pick comes from Healthline editor Candice Abellon, who loves its versatility.
-She says it works for both her and her partner who have different body types.
-She also says it’s perfect for side sleepers who want their head and neck to be cradled and supported.
+She says it works for both her and her partner, who have different body types.
+She also says it’s great for side sleepers who want their head and neck to be cradled and supported.
 She’s also a fan of the washable cotton cover, which adds another layer of comfort over the foam.

 Over 1,500 reviewers give the pillow 5 stars and agree that it’s worth every penny.
 Customers say the pillow prevents morning stiffness and provides comfortable support.
 The firm feel won’t appeal to everyone, but back and side sleepers may want to give it a try.